Measuring Fingerprints of Web-filtered Text Datasets and Fingerprint Propagation Through Training: Related work

 A variety of works study the problem of classifying LLM generated text. \cite{hans_SpottingLLMsBinoculars_2024} and many phrase this as a classification problem~\cite{solaiman_ReleaseStrategiesSocial_2019,tian_MultiscalePositiveUnlabeledDetection_2024,hu_RADARRobustAIText_2023}. \citet{guo_HowCloseChatGPT_2023} demonstrate that ChatGPT generated answers can be well distinguished from human answers by a classifier, if the text is sufficiently long.
 In this work we focus on distinguishing popular pretraining text datasets with a classifier, not AI vs human generated text.

-\citet{shi_DetectingPretrainingData_2023} and \citet{maini2024llmdatasetinferencedid} consider the problem of detecting pretraining data based on blackbox access of LLMs; specifically given a text and blackbox acccess to an LLM, was the LLM trained on that text?
-In Section~\ref{sec:bias_prop} we study the loosely related problem whether a classifier trained to distinguish training data can distinguish data generated by the LLMs trained with it.

-\citet{carlini2021extractingtrainingdatalarge} and \citet{nasr2023scalableextractiontrainingdata} attempt to extract training data from LLMs.
+\citet{shi_DetectingPretrainingData_2023} and \citet{maini2024llmdatasetinferencedid} consider the problem of detecting pretraining data based on blackbox access of LLMs; specifically given a text and blackbox acccess to an LLM, was the LLM trained on that text? \citet{carlini2021extractingtrainingdatalarge} and \citet{nasr2023scalableextractiontrainingdata} attempt to extract training data from LLMs.
 They show that an adversary can extract verbatim text sequences from the model's training data by querying the LLM with no previous information of the training set.
+In Sec.~\ref{sec:bias_prop} we study the loosely related problem whether a classifier trained to distinguish training data can distinguish data generated by LLMs trained on it.

-In section \ref{sec:mixture_prop} we assume the training domains are known, and estimate the proportion of each domain in the training mixture.
+\citet{xie_DoReMiOptimizingData_2023} and \citet{ge2024bimixbivariatedatamixing} optimize the mixture proportions of different data sources for pretraining an LLM to maximize its performance on specific tasks.
+In Sec. \ref{sec:mixture_prop} we obtain an LLM pretrained on different data sources, and estimate the proportion of each source in the training mixture.